 Being very committed to the sustainability movement in Northern Colorado, Greg has served as a founding Steering Committee member of the Northern Colorado Branch of the USGBC, founding Education Committee Chair of the Northern Colorado Branch of the USGBC, board member of the IBE (Institute for the Built Environment) of Colorado State University, founding board member of CLEAR (Center for Living Environments and Regeneration) and founding developer of the LENSES (Living Environments in Natural Social and Economic Systems) framework.
 He is currently an active member of The Passive House Network.

 Greg is the founder and Principal of Greg D. Fisher, Architect, established in Fort Collins, Colorado in 1993.
 Greg is a licensed architect in the state of Colorado, holds a masters degree in architecture from Montana State University and is a LEED Accredited Professional.

-Greg D. Fisher | Principal | LEED AP BD+C
+Greg D. Fisher | Principal | | CPHT | LEED AP BD+C